Plant These Tulip Bulbs That'll Look Just Like Peony Blossoms in the Spring

 Peony tulips (Tulipa x hybrida) are actually a type of double-flowered tulip, which means they have a lot more petals than regular tulips so they are extra showy.
-They come in shades of red, pink, purple, yellow, orange, and white, and there are even ones that feature a mix of two colors.
-Some of our favorite varieties are soft pink 'Angelique' (like the ones in the vase above), creamy white 'Tacoma', and pale yellow 'Verona' (12 Tulip 'Verona' Bulbs, $13.21, White Flower Farm).
-You can also find varieties with fringed edges, like ‘Queensland’ and ‘Cool Crystal’ (shown below on far right).
-Growing 14-22 inches tall, depending on variety, each flower can reach up to 4 inches across and may last up to two weeks in the garden—usually, their blooms will stick around a little longer than your regular tulips.
-Most are fragrant, too.
-But whichever varieties you choose, peony tulips always put on an impressive show.
+They come in shades of red, pink, purple, yellow, orange, and white, and there are even ones that feature a mix of two or more colors, such as striking 'Ice Cream' ($60, The Home Depot) that has white petals surrounded by pink and green petals.
+Some popular varieties include soft pink 'Angelique' ($20, QVC) and purple 'Blue Spectacle' ($7, Holland Bulb Farms).
+You can also find varieties with fringed edges, such as ‘Cool Crystal’ ($25, Tulip World).

-To grow them in your garden, plant the bulbs in the fall in Zones 3-7.
+To grow peony tulips in your garden, plant the bulbs in the fall in Zones 3-7.
 Choose a spot with well-drained soil that gets at least 6 hours of direct sun a day.
 Bury the bulbs two or three times as deep as the bulb is high.
 Add a layer of mulch on top of the soil to protect them from temperature extremes.
 You may also want to add some wire mesh under the mulch to protect your newly planted tulips from squirrels and other garden critters that like to eat the bulbs.

 If you want blooms sooner or don't have a spot to plant them outside, try growing peony tulips indoors.
 By forcing the bulbs early, you can get full, colorful blooms as early as February or March.
 The blooms last for several weeks indoors and can last even longer if kept in a cool spot.